Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 - Announce the challenge in the `#announcements` channel and crosspost it to the `#monthly-challenge` channel on Slack.

 > [!NOTE]
-> Each challenge file contains script templates.
+> Each challenge file contains script templates for the announcement.
 If it is unavailable, you must write one and update the script template in the challenge file.

 #### Writing Blog Post